Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Surrogates for Deeply Nested Minimization

 This is the case e.g.\ when $E_k$ is strictly convex in $z_k$.
 In order to avoid always handling $E_1$ specially, we formally introduce $z_0$ as argument to $E_1=E_1(z_1,z_0;\theta)$. $z_0$ could be a purely dummy argument or---in the case of DNNs---the input signal provided to the network.

 Gradient-based optimization of Eq.~\ref{eq:deepnested} is usually relying on back-propagation, which can be seen as instance of the chain rule~(e.g.~\citet{rumelhart1986learning}) or as the adjoint equations from an optimal control perspective~\citep{lecun1988theoretical}.
 In contrast to these approaches, we proceed in this and in the next section by iteratively applying the contrastive surrogates introduced in Section~\ref{sec:bilevel}.
-We have two natural ways to apply the contrastive surrogates to deeply nested problems: either top-down (outside-in) or bottom-up (inside-out).
-We also have the option to use the contrastive surrogate, Eq.~\ref{eq:surrogate}, or its first-order variant, Eq.~\ref{eq:fo_surrogate}.
-In this section we present results for the ``full'' contrastive surrogates and postpone the use of first-order ones to Section~\ref{sec:first_order}.
+We have two natural ways to apply the contrastive surrogates to deeply nested problems: either top-down (outside-in) or bottom-up (inside-out), which are discussed separately below.